Theta rank, levelness, and matroid minors: Higher level graphs

 According to Theorem~\ref{thm:excludminorsgraphs}, the excluded minors for $\GLevels_3$ are cones over minimally biconnected graphs on $4$ vertices.
 The only minimally biconnected graph on $4$ vertices is the $4$-cycle and hence the excluded minor is $W_4 = \cone(C_4)$, the wheel with $4$ spokes.
 In general, let us write $W_n = \cone(C_n)$ for the \Defn{$n$-wheel}, which is a $n$-level graph.
 The family of $W_4$-minor-free graphs was considered by R.~Halin (see~\cite[Ch.~6]{Diestel}).
 In this section, we will rediscover the \emph{building blocks} for this class.

-We start with the observation that by Lemma~\ref{lem:not3con} and Corollary~\ref{cor:Series_level}, we may restrict to $3$-connected, simple graphs.
-Recall that a graph $G$ (and its matroid) is \Defn{$k$-connected} if the removal of any $k-1$ vertices leaves $G$ connected.
+We start with the observation that by Lemma~\ref{lem:not3con} and Corollary~\ref{cor:Series_level}, we may restrict to \mbox{$3$-connected} graphic matroids.
+The following proposition allows us to focus on simple $3$-connected graphs. \begin{prop}[{\cite[Prop.~1.2]{Oxley5wheel}}] If $G$ is a graph with at least $4$ vertices, then $G$ is \mbox{$3$-connected} and simple if and only if $\MM(G)$ is $3$-connected. \end{prop}

+In this section we will use higher connectivity of graphs.
+Recall that a graph $G$ is \Defn{$k$-connected} if the removal of any $k-1$ vertices leaves $G$ connected.
+In general, graphic matroids of $k$-connected graphs are not necessarily $k$-connected matroids.
+However, we are going to consider only simple graphs with more than 4 vertices, thus by Proposition~\ref{prop:3connequiv} we do not need to specify if we use $3$-connectivity in the sense of graphs or in the sense of matroids.
 Also, a graph is \Defn{$k$-regular} if every vertex is incident to exactly $k$ edges.

 \begin{prop} A $3$-level, $3$-connected simple graph is $3$-regular. \end{prop} \begin{proof} A graph $G$ with a vertex of degree at most $2$ cannot be $3$-connected.
 If there is a vertex $w$ of degree at least $4$, then $G-w$ is biconnected.
 It follows that the set of edges $F$ not incident to $w$ form a flacet and Proposition~\ref{prop:vertexdegreelevelness} yields the claim. \end{proof}